ZohrehAshtarilarki/CS157A-team12/README.md

 ### Event Analytics
 - Administrators can access analytics and reports on event attendance, demographics, and feedback to make data-driven decisions about campus activities.

-### Calendar Integration
-- Events are seamlessly integrated into a campus-wide calendar, allowing users to view upcoming events and plan their schedules conveniently.

 ### Role-Based Access
 - Different user roles, including event organizers, attendees, and administrators, have specific permissions and access levels within the system.